 - Included in the ticket price, no additional fees

-Because the space under the airplane seats is so different among aircraft models, there isn’t a universal size limit that all airlines follow.
-The size restrictions for personal items can range from 13 x 10 x 8 inches (Aer Lingus) to 18 x 14 x 10 inches (Avianca), depending on the airline.
-Generally, if your personal item is under 16 x 12 x 6 inches, it should be accepted by most airlines.
+The space under the airplane seats is so different among aircraft models.
+So, there isn’t a universal size limit that all airlines follow.
+The size restrictions for personal items can range from 13 x 10 x 8 inches (Aer Lingus) to 18 x 14 x 10 inches (Avianca).

 - Medium backpacks, duffel bags, small suitcases, etc.